Dynamics of a compressible gas injected into a confined porous layer: Discussion

-We presented a model for a regime where capillary forces are subdominant to gravitational forces, in which case the interface will be sharp and the pressure across the interface continuous.
-However, when capillary forces become significant, the sharp-interface approximation may no longer be valid, and it may become necessary to incorporate a macroscale capillary pressure jump into the model.
-A common approach is to express this jump as an empirical function of saturation, since the average amount of wetting phase within a representative volume governs the effective capillary pressure exerted across the fluid interface \citep{armstrong_linking_2012}.
+We presented a model for a regime where capillary forces are subdominant to gravitational forces, in which case the interface will be sharp and the pressure across the interface continuous. { This modelling assumption is consistent with recent experiments by \citet{mortimer_dynamic_2024}, which showed that the interface remained relatively sharp under slow air injection into a water-saturated tank of glass beads.} However, when capillary forces become significant, the sharp-interface approximation may no longer be valid, and it may become necessary to incorporate a macroscale capillary pressure jump into the model.
 Increased capillary forces also promote residual trapping of isolated gas bubbles through capillary snap-off \citep{lysyy_pore-scale_2022}.
 The extent of this trapping is governed by the system’s wettability and the heterogeneity of the pore structure.
 In CO$_2$ storage, residual trapping is beneficial since storage is intended to be permanent; in contrast, this may complicate recovery in hydrogen storage.
 However, once isolated, trapped bubbles may undergo Ostwald ripening, whereby spatial variations in capillary pressure drive diffusive mass transfer from smaller to larger bubbles through the surrounding liquid \citep{zhang_porescale_2023}.
 This redistribution could promote the formation of larger, more mobile gas clusters, potentially enhancing recoverability.

+Given the potential importance of capillary effects, it is useful to identify conditions under which the sharp-interface approximation is valid. \citet{zheng_self-similar_2019} extended the incompressible injection models of \citet{pegler_fluid_2014} and \citet{zheng_flow_2015} by incorporating partial saturation and a saturation-dependent capillary pressure.
+Their formulation employed a Brooks–Corey capillary–pressure saturation relation together with the multiphase extension of Darcy’s law \citep{bear1972dynamics}, which captures reductions in permeability due to partial saturation.
+The resulting dimensionless formulation depends on three key parameters: the {viscosity} ratio scaled by the endpoint relative permeability of the non-wetting phase, $k_{rn0}/\mathcal{M}$; the Bond number, $Bo = \Delta \rho g H / p_e$, where $p_e$ is the capillary entry pressure; and an empirical pore-size distribution parameter, $\Lambda$.
+In this framework, a sharp interface is recovered in two limits: $Bo \to \infty$ (see the estimate in \S~\ref{sec:Model}), where buoyancy forces dominate over all capillary entry pressures, and $\Lambda \to \infty$, corresponding to monodisperse pores with constant identical entry pressures, so that displacement occurs as a single advancing front rather than a diffuse transition zone.

 In addition to these capillary-driven interfacial phenomena, fluid displacement may also be destabilised dynamically through the onset of viscous fingering, which arises when a low-viscosity fluid displaces a more viscous one.
 A detailed discussion of how this instability impacts underground hydrogen storage can be found in \citet{paterson_implications_1983}.
 It is noteworthy, however, that certain features of liquid displacement by a compressible gas can act to delay the onset and mitigate the severity of such instabilities.
 In particular, the large density contrast between hydrogen and brine has a stabilising effect on the interface, as demonstrated by \citet{Taylor_1958}.
 More recently, \citet{cuttle_compression-driven_2023} showed how higher gas compressibility can have an effect comparable to that of an elevated capillary number in delaying the onset of fingering.